porkbrain/sqs-consumer/README.md

 annotated with `@QueueListener` will automatically be trigerred upon receiving a message from SQS.

-The signature is as follows
+The signature is as follows:

 ```typescript
 @QueueListener<T> (